-Red light therapy is a form of low-level laser therapy that uses red and near-infrared light to stimulate healing and reduce pain.
+Red light therapy is a form of low-level laser therapy that uses red and near-infrared light to improve circulation and reduce pain.
 The wavelength that works best for red light therapy is between 630 and 700 nanometers (nm).

 The most commonly used wavelength for red light therapy is 660nm, which is within this range.
 This wavelength has been shown to penetrate deep into the skin and tissues, promoting blood flow and pain relief.
 Other effective wavelengths for red light therapy include 630nm and 850nm.